-Your mindset is what’s making you think you’re not good enough to be where you are or doing what you’re being paid to do.
+Your mindset is why you think you’re not good enough to be where you are or doing what you’re being paid to do.

 Your mindset is how you look at the world.
 When you struggle to do a task, you tell yourself it’s because you’re no good at it and never learned it.

 Shift that thinking to “I can learn this” instead.

 I think that pretty much everyone fakes it until they make it.
 Amy Cuddy says "Fake it until you become it."

 When your boss started his job, he was probably just as lost as you are, but he asked questions.
 He made it his business to become knowledgeable.
 He made it his job to learn about the position, the industry, his coworkers—until eventually, he hired you because he thought you can bring value to his company and team.